carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-Intro.md

 > ## Inspect the plots
 >
 > 1. Does the model capture the variability in sale prices well?
 Would you use this model to predict the sale price of a house?
 Why or why not?
-> 2. Does our model seem to exhibit any signs of overfitting?
+> 2. Does the model seem to exhibit any signs of overfitting?
 What about underfitting?
 >
 > > ## Solution
 > >